Nosrey/lokdis-launch-page/README.md

 ## 📱 Overview

-LokDis is a revolutionary platform that allows users to request and share real-time photos and videos from around the world.
+Lokdis is a revolutionary platform that allows users to request and share real-time photos and videos from around the world.
 The application bridges the gap between curiosity and reality, enabling you to see real-world locations through the eyes of someone who's actually there.

 ## ✨ Features